 Minor in Film Studies

-The minor in Film Studies enhances preparation for careers in arts, media, and education.
-Courses from various departments develop communication skills along with expert knowledge of film, television and their cultural contexts.
-The minor program requires 18 semester credit hours.
-To encourage interdisciplinary study, no more than 12 semester credit hours can be taken from one department
+The Minor in Film Studies enhances preparation for careers in arts, media, and education.
+Courses from various departments develop communication skills along with expert knowledge of film, television, and their cultural contexts.

 |Minor in Film Studies|